For a long time now, we’ve known that we can’t consume seawater – even though it makes up 70% of our planet. It’s too salty for our bodies.

 But is it possible to make seawater drinkable?
 Yes.
 It’s possible.
 Through desalination, several countries are already tapping into the sea to address their water crisis, by turning the salty water to clean drinkable water.

 Simply put desalination, also called desalting, is the process of removing salt and other minerals from seawater, to obtain fresh drinkable water – which can be consumed by both humans and animals.

 History of Desalination

-While the most significant advancements of this technology occurred within the past century, desalination has been in use for thousands of years.
-The process dates back to the 4th century, where the ancient Greek sailors discovered that they could drink the seawater by boiling it to evaporate fresh water from its salt.
+While the most significant advancements in this technology occurred within the past century, desalination has been in use for thousands of years.
+The process dates back to the 4th century when the ancient Greek sailors discovered that they could drink seawater by boiling it to evaporate fresh water from its salt.

 During this period, most desalination techniques came to light, including reversal osmosis, which is still popular today.